DanielT777/DanielT777/README.md

 - 🔭 I’m currently studying at **Epitech Lyon**

-- 🌱 I’m currently learning **TypeScript, Objective-C, Go-lang, Docker**
+- 🌱 I’m currently working on **Next.JS 13 / React-Native / Redux RTK / Node.JS / TypeScript / Prisma **

 - 👨‍💻 All of my projects are available at [google.com](google.com)